PavloDereniuk/How-to-easily-create-a-docker-container-to-run-on-Akash-Network/README.md

 ### Several hacks:

 1. If you want to explore the capabilities of the Akash Network but are not yet willing to deposit funds into your account, you can use the sandbox.
 This is a special environment where you can deploy your application using test tokens.
 More information about the sandbox can be found [here](https://akash.network/docs/deployments/sandbox/introduction/).
-The faucet for receiving test tokens is located [here](https://faucet.sandbox-01.aksh.pw/)
+The faucet for receiving test tokens is located [here](https://faucet.sandbox-01.aksh.pw/).
+2. If you're unfamiliar with using Docker and unsure how to properly create a Dockerfile, you can leverage artificial intelligence tools like ChatGPT, Blackboxа or Copilot.
+In most cases, though not always on the first attempt, they can help you compose a functional Dockerfile.
+3. If you encounter errors when attempting to deploy the app, try closing the deployment first and running it on another provider.
+If this doesn't resolve the issue, you can always seek assistance from the official Discord channel of Akash Network, where you will definitely be helped.